keyunzhou2/CIND820/README.md

 2. The Abstract file contained the goal of the project including the raw dataset, techniques and computer languages that will be used in this project
 3. The Review file contained background research on relevant COVID-19 literature with ML techniques that are relavant to the current project.
    The file also contained descriptive statistics of each exposure variables of interest in the current project.
-4. The Rreprocessing file (Both R and HTML) included general data cleaning performed in R:
+4. The Rreprocessing files (Both rmd and docx) included general data cleaning performed in R & as well as data visualization:
-   Dealing with missing values, outliers, imbalanced data, data transformation, column deletion, level deletion.
+   Dealing with missing values, outliers, imbalanced data, data transformation, column deletion, level deletion, bar plots, boxplots
-5. The Data visualization file (Both R and HTML) contained various bargraphs and boxplots computed through R:
-   Compared relationships between each factor and the outcome of COVID cases.
+5. The Imbalanced ML files (Both rmd and docx) contained modeling with Logistic regression, Decision tree, XGBoost with imbalanced target data
-6. The Initial file contain smote balanced data on training dataset and apply models
+6. The SMOTE balanced ML file contained modeling with Logistic regression, Decision tree, XGBoost with SMOTE balanced target data

-The cleaned data is called df8